+General Remarks

-General Remarks When inspected the property was occupied, furnished and floors were covered.
-Generally, the subjects were found to be in fair condition having regard to age and style of construction.
-No obvious significant defects which would affect value or security were in evidence.
-A conservatory has been erected to the rear of the property.
+Generally, the subjects were found to be in a condition commensurate with age and style of construction although requiring a degree of decoration/modernisation.
+There is wear and tear to some items requiring maintenance, repair or upgrading.
+No obvious serious defects which would have an adverse impact upon value were identified.
+The property has been altered by the formation of the ground floor extensions and outbuilding.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.

+Essential Repairs

+None apparent.

-ACCOMMODATION: There is a utility room and conservatory in addition to the accommodation stated on page 1 of this report.
-Essential Repairs None apparent.
-Estimated cost of essential repairs £ Retention recommended?
-Yes X No Amount £
+Estimated cost of essential repairs £ Retention recommended?Yes X No Amount £

-Comment on Mortgageability
+Comment on Mortgagea bility

-The subjects form suitable mortgage security at the valuation figure stated in this report.
+The subjects form suitable lender's criteria. e mortgage security at the valuation figure stated in this report subject to i ndividual

 Valuations

-Market value in present con Market value on completion Insurance reinstatement va (to include the cost of total in Is a reinspection necessary of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 300,000 £ 400,000
+Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?

 Buy To Let Cases

-month Short Assured Tenai £

-is the property in an area w here there is a steady demand for rented accommodation of this type? ∐ Yes ∐ No
+month Short Assured Tena ge of monthly rental income for the property assuming a letting on a 6 ncy basis?
+There there is a steady demand for rented accommodation of this type? £ Yes No

 Declaration

-Signed Security Print Code [514237 = 7538] Electronically signed by:-
+Signed Security Print Code [425064 = 7502] Electronically signed by:-

-Surveyor's name Mark Rutherford
+Surveyor's name Ross Cooper

-Professional qualifications MA (Hons) MRICS
+Professional qualifications AssocRICS

 Company name DM Hall LLP

 Address 15 Miller Road, Ayr, KA7 2AX

-Telephone 01292 286 974
+Telephone Fax 01292 286974

-Fax

-Report date 27th May 2022
+Report date 30th April 2025